jina-ai/jina/docs/tutorials/scale-out.md

 )
 ```

+It should be noted that Jina will automatically *reduce* your results given multiple shards.
+For instance, when you are searching across multiple shards,
+Jina will collect `matches` from all `shards` and return the reduced results.

 ## Conclusion

-Jina can help you scale out your applications easily.
+Jina can help you scale out your applications easily and effectively.
 Depending on your needs, if you want to increase the `Executor` throughput, use the `replicas` argument.
 If you want to partition your data across multiple places,
 use the `shards` with the `polling` strategy you want.